As is often the case, my wonderful and delightful (but cheeky and determined!!) little miss is the source of inspiration for my baking experiments.

 The cookies will still be soft when removed from oven but they will harden as they cool.

 Makes about 30-35 cookies.
-Store in an air tight container.
+Store in an air tight container or pop them in the freezer.